Elderjs/plugins/README.md

 In this repo you'll find [Elder.js](https://elderguide.com/tech/elderjs/) plugins.

 ## Official Plugins:

+- [Images](https://github.com/Elderjs/plugins/tree/master/packages/images) Easily add and manage responsive images with your Elder.js website.
-* [Critical Path CSS](https://github.com/Elderjs/plugins/tree/master/packages/critical-path-css) Quickly and easily generate and include critical path css for your Elder.js website.
+- [Critical Path CSS](https://github.com/Elderjs/plugins/tree/master/packages/critical-path-css) Quickly and easily generate and include critical path css for your Elder.js website.
-* [Sitemap](https://github.com/Elderjs/plugins/tree/master/packages/sitemap) Automatically generate the latest sitemap for your Elder.js website on build.
+- [Sitemap](https://github.com/Elderjs/plugins/tree/master/packages/sitemap) Automatically generate the latest sitemap for your Elder.js website on build.
-* [Browser Reload](https://github.com/Elderjs/plugins/tree/master/packages/browser-reload) Reload the browser when your Elder.js server restarts.
+- [Browser Reload](https://github.com/Elderjs/plugins/tree/master/packages/browser-reload) Reload the browser when your Elder.js server restarts.

 ## Other Plugins:

-* Have you written a plugin?
+- Have you written a plugin?
 If so, let us know we'd love to include it here.

 ## Writing A Plugin: